jeremylynch83/drjeremylynch/master.md

 * **Neurological symptoms**: These can encompass a wide range of issues, from muscle weakness and balance difficulties to more severe problems like seizures or even stroke-like symptoms.
 These occur due to the altered blood flow in the brain.

-Following this, your doctor will carry out a physical examination.
-They will likely focus on your neurological health, looking for signs of issues such as muscle weakness, vision changes, or balance difficulties.
-This can involve testing your reflexes, assessing your sense of touch and pain, and examining your eyes, among other things.
-These checks are important because DAVFs can affect your neurological function due to the altered blood flow in your brain.

 ## Imaging Tests

 Several types of imaging tests can help visualize the blood vessels in the brain and detect any abnormalities.
 These include:

+- **Computed Tomography (CT):** A CT scan uses X-ray technology to capture images from various angles, creating cross-sectional views of the brain.
+These can reveal abnormalities or changes in the brain that might be indicative of a DAVF.
+Additionally, a CT scan can be combined with angiography (CTA) to provide detailed images of the blood vessels, enhancing the visualization of a possible DAVF.

 - **Magnetic Resonance Imaging (MRI):** An MRI is a non-invasive imaging technique that employs powerful magnets and radio waves to generate comprehensive images of the brain and spinal cord.
 These images can often highlight the presence of a DAVF or illustrate the impact it has on the brain or spinal cord.
 MRI can also be combined with angiography (MRA) to visualize blood vessels and the flow of blood, offering a detailed view of any abnormal vascular structures associated with DAVF.

-- **Computed Tomography (CT):** A CT scan uses X-ray technology to capture images from various angles, creating cross-sectional views of the brain.
-These can reveal abnormalities or changes in the brain that might be indicative of a DAVF.
-Additionally, a CT scan can be combined with angiography (CTA) to provide detailed images of the blood vessels, enhancing the visualization of a possible DAVF.

 - **Digital Subtraction Angiogram (DSA):** DSA is a more invasive procedure that is often used when other imaging tests are inconclusive or when precise details of the blood vessels are needed for treatment planning.
 In this test, a contrast dye is injected into your blood vessels through a catheter, usually inserted in your groin.
 As the dye travels through your vessels, a series of X-ray images are taken, which can provide a clear, detailed view of the blood flow and reveal the exact location and characteristics of a DAVF.
 While more involved and with more potential risks than other imaging studies, DSA is considered the "gold standard" for diagnosing DAVFs due to its high level of detail.